 4 Per Berkeley Division Regulation A207.B.
 (Grade Appeals: Appeal of Grades in Courses and Examinations), "When no such association exists, students shall be requested by the ASUC or the Graduate Assembly.
-(Student members must have passed courses or an examination in the unit(s) at least at the level of the disputed course or examination, and have been in residence for at least one year.)"
+(Student members must have passed courses or an examination in the unit(s) at least at the level of the disputed course or examination; at least one student member have been in residence for at least one year.)"